-Factors that Could Lead to an Upgrade
+Factors that could lead to an upgrade

-The BCA could be upgraded if the bank meets its profitability and capital targets while completing its reduction in non-core lending.
+The BCA could be upgraded if the bank improves its currently weak profitability and meets its capital targets.
 An upgrade in the BCA would likely lead to an upgrade in all long-term debt and deposit ratings.

-Factors that Could Lead to a Downgrade
+Factors that could lead to a downgrade